ugurcancaykara/development-environment/README.md

 - **iTerm2**: My terminal of choice for its extensive customization options and ease of use.
 - **Neovim (nvim)**: My go-to text editor, configured for efficiency and enhanced with plugins.

-## Installation ⚙️
+## Installation of tools⚙️

 I've prepared a Makefile that automates the process, guiding you through an interactive installation.
-Just grab a cup of coffee ☕, sit back, and let the script do the work. 🎉
+Just grab a cup of coffee ☕, sit back 🎉

-### How to Use
+### Tools

 #### 1. Installing Neovim Configurations

-To load your existing Neovim configurations into this repository, run the following command:
+To load my existing Neovim configurations into your local setup, run the following command:
+- It will simply copy and paste nvim config files to your `~/.config/nvim` path

 ```bash
 make install